phrawzty/hashitalk/presentation.md

 Designed to be **resilient** to service degradation or failure.
 Practically speaking this means **everything buffers**, spools, caches, retries, and so forth.

-I’d like to say this was because we were good programmers that designed good software, but really it’s because we had 99 problems with HBase.
+I’d like to say this was because we were good programmers that designed good software, but really it’s because we had **99 problems with HBase**.

 Effectively we had a code base that was generally OK when some of those moving parts ceased to move.